AniketKumar98/MercedesChallenge/README.md

 To run FrontEnd :
-   - Run npm install and ng server
+   - Run npm install and ng serve

 To run Backend :
   - Run this as normal spring boot application